TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 5/John 5.37.md

 ---

-And the Father that sent me, he hath borne witness of me.
-Ye have neither heard his voice at any time, nor seen his form.
+The Father himself, who sent me, has testified about me.
+You have neither heard his voice at any time, nor seen his form.